 One of the more striking features of this breed is its split or double nose.
 Originally, this was thought to give them the extra capacity for smell, which made them popular for use in hunting excursions.
 However, nowadays it is purely cosmetic trait.

 However, back in the 18th and 19th centuries, the Pachon Navarro was a prized dog among the booming hunting community.
-Though after the Spanish Civil War the Navarro saw a stark and sudden decline in popularity.
+However after the Spanish Civil War, the Navarro experienced a stark and sudden decline in popularity.

 The floppy ears and distinct nose are making a comeback, as enthusiasts in Spain have been at work to bring this breed back to prominence.
 Though there are still a limited number of them around the country, this very rarity can make them appealing.